Progress with Current Projects

 St Mary’s Church was mentioned in the Domesday Book but its origins go back into Anglo-Saxon times.
 It has a substantial graveyard and, with the ravages of time, a lot of the gravestones have become difficult or even impossible to read.

-Also, as part of this project, it is hoped to develop a database, in the longer term, of the findings from the RTI work together with the Parish register and other records.
+In the longer term, it is hoped to develop a database of the findings from the RTI work together with the Parish register and other records.